embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 ## Community

-Do you have a mailing list, google group, slack channel, IRC channel?
+Do you have a mailing list, Google group, slack channel, IRC channel?
 Link to them here.

 > Anyone actively contributing to or using OpenOpps should join our [Mailing List](https://groups.google.com/forum/#!forum/openopps-platform).
 We also have a public Slack chat team.
 If you're interested in following along with the development process or have questions, feel free to [join us](https://openopps.slack.com).